saluahamaza/saluahamaza.github.io/_pages/about.md

   - /about.html
 ---

-Salua Hamaza is Assistant Professor at the Micro Air Vehicles Lab (MAVLab) at the faculty of Aerospace Engineering, TU Delft.
+Salua Hamaza is Assistant Professor at the BioMorphic Intelligence Lab at the faculty of Aerospace Engineering, Department of Control and Operations, TU Delft.
+She is also with the MAVLab.

 Her research focus is mainly in two areas: aerial physical interaction and embodied intelligence for aerial robots.
 Her interests cover design, mechatronics, variable compliance and interaction control on floating robots (aerial & space).